I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 2. Commissioner's Decision on Prior Disability Application Is Pending in Federal Court

-If the claimant files a new disability application while the Commissioner's final decision on a prior application is pending in federal court, a favorable decision issued at the hearing or AC levels cannot contain a disability onset earlier than the first day following the previously adjudicated period.
-If a favorable decision on a subsequent application under these circumstances is issued at the hearing or AC levels, the fee agreement filed with that application must be approved or disapproved.
-(See HALLEX I-2-8-16.)
+If the claimant files a new disability application while the Commissioner's final decision on a prior application is pending in Federal court, a favorable decision issued at the hearing or AC levels cannot contain a disability onset earlier than the first day following the previously adjudicated period.
+If a favorable decision on a subsequent application under these circumstances is issued at the hearing or AC levels, the fee agreement filed with that application must be adjudicated, see HALLEX I-2-8-16.
+SSA will apply the fee agreement rules separately for each application, and the fee agreement determination in the subsequent application is separate from the fee agreement determination in the prior application, unless SSA consolidates the claims after the court remands the prior application.

 C. Policy - Fee Agreements in Subsequent Application Cases